ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-How to Prevent Double Submits in Web Applications with Functional Programming - <a href="https://medium.com/@ag.amrgamal91/how-to-prevent-double-submits-in-web-applications-with-functional-programming-e6152557b971?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s key Prop: Hidden Costs of Using Index as Key - <a href="https://medium.com/codetodeploy/reacts-key-prop-hidden-costs-of-using-index-as-key-346879824966?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amr Gamal Sherif`**
+✍️ **posted by `Anjali Singh Attri`**

-<blockquote>Accidentally clicking a “Submit” or “Pay” button twice seems harmless, but it can create duplicate requests, double charges, or race…
+<blockquote>By the way, if you often get frustrated with blocked websites or slow streaming,
-Continue reading on Medium »</blockquote>
+I’ve been using NordVPN lately, and it’s been smooth and… Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

 <h3>2.
-Client-Side Routing vs Server-Side Routing: Restaurant vs Buffet  - <a href="https://medium.com/@yasharesofficial/client-side-routing-vs-server-side-routing-restaurant-vs-buffet-477e9cca8e11?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Problem with using Anchor tag as navigation in React - <a href="https://anuragaffection.medium.com/problem-with-using-anchor-tag-as-navigation-in-react-ccfea3fe4824?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Patil`**
+✍️ **posted by `Anurag Affection`**

-<blockquote>Okay, let’s be real.
-We all love clicking links.
-But have you ever wondered what actually happens when you click “About Us” on a website…
+<blockquote>Fixing Firebase Auth Re-Loading on Sidebar Navigation in React
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Mobile-First Web App with Device Detection and Responsive Wrappers - <a href="https://medium.com/@hieutrantrung.it/building-a-mobile-first-web-app-with-device-detection-and-responsive-wrappers-dfd8c6774e73?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Frontend Project Journey: From Errors to Completion  - <a href="https://medium.com/@aragulkumar/my-frontend-project-journey-from-errors-to-completion-cf4fa14fdf4e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trung Hiếu Trần`**
+✍️ **posted by `Ragul Kumar A`**

-<blockquote>Building a Mobile-First Web App with Device Detection and Responsive Wrappers
+<blockquote>Today, I’m happy to share that I have successfully completed the frontend work that was assigned to me as a project.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Memoization in React 19: What Happens to useMemo and useCallback? - <a href="https://javascript.plainenglish.io/memoization-in-react-19-what-happens-to-usememo-and-usecallback-f3ce99d2f36e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚛️ React.js Advanced Tips & Best Practices for Modern Developers - <a href="https://medium.com/@theHackHabitual/%EF%B8%8F-react-js-advanced-tips-best-practices-for-modern-developers-01686075465e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gouranga Das Khulna`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>As React developers, we have used useMemo and useCallback for years to keep our applications efficient and avoid uncalled re-renders.
+<blockquote>React.js is no longer just a UI library — it has become the foundation of modern front-end engineering.
+Whether you’re building web apps…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Generative AI for JavaScript Developers: Powering the Future of Smart TV Apps - <a href="https://medium.com/@rkb353/generative-ai-for-javascript-developers-powering-the-future-of-smart-tv-apps-45710b6f07cd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Building a To-Do App Using React Actually Teaches You More Than You Think - <a href="https://medium.com/@abhijitdutta1806/how-building-a-to-do-app-using-react-actually-teaches-you-more-than-you-think-c69b155473fd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `raj barnwal`**
+✍️ **posted by `Abhijit Dutta`**

-<blockquote>Smart TVs have become the heart of modern entertainment, powering platforms like Sony Liv, Amazon Prime, and countless custom OTT apps.
+<blockquote>Diving into React by building a simple to-do app is often recommended for beginners, and for good reason.
+While it may seem like just a…
 Continue reading on Medium »</blockquote>

-<h3>6. ⚡ Managing App Restarts and Exits in React Native with Nitro Modules - <a href="https://medium.com/@thanhcongns2212/managing-app-restarts-and-exits-in-react-native-with-nitro-modules-2127fafce725?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Mastering React:  Part 2 — useCallback: What, Why, When, and How (with Practical Examples) - <a href="https://medium.com/@kardi.ib/mastering-react-part-2-usecallback-what-why-when-and-how-with-practical-examples-c914a6e65708?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thanhcongns`**
+✍️ **posted by `Kardiansyah`**

-<blockquote>If you’ve been building React Native apps long enough, you’ve probably run into this problem:
+<blockquote>If you’ve started using React Hooks like useState and useEffect, the next hook that often shows up in production code is useCallback.
+It…
 Continue reading on Medium »</blockquote>

+<h3>7.
+RCE in React.js: How It Happens & How to Prevent It - <a href="https://medium.com/meetcyber/rce-in-react-js-how-it-happens-how-to-prevent-it-21d910113218?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pentest_Testing_Corp`**

+<blockquote>Why “RCE in React” Still Happens
+Continue reading on MeetCyber »</blockquote>

+<h3>8.
+SDE-2 Frontend Interview — Round 1 Experience — Airise / Pragmatic Play - <a href="https://medium.com/@aakkash/sde-2-frontend-interview-round-1-experience-airise-pragmatic-play-578e43b517bc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akash`**

+<blockquote>I recently participated in the first technical round of interviews for an SDE-2 Frontend Engineer position.
+The round focused heavily on…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Static Site Generation Fundamentals: Why SSG Pages Load Instantly - <a href="https://medium.com/@dineshprasanth/next-js-static-site-generation-fundamentals-why-ssg-pages-load-instantly-f97943484ab7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 Advanced Guide — Building Ultra-Optimized Server Components + Streaming + Partial… - <a href="https://medium.com/@Amanda10/next-js-15-advanced-guide-building-ultra-optimized-server-components-streaming-partial-f4b9612fafee?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dinesh Prasanth`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>Static Site Generation (SSG) in Next.js can feel mysterious because it’s easy to confuse what runs at build time versus request time.
-SSG…
+<blockquote>A complete, fresh, and detailed guide to mastering the latest Next.js architecture with server components, streaming, and advanced…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js 15 TypeScript Features: Finally, Type Safety Worth Bragging About - <a href="https://medium.com/full-stack-forge/next-js-15-typescript-features-finally-type-safety-worth-bragging-about-921ed7b38421?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniel Scott`**

-<blockquote>How Next.js Stopped Gaslighting TypeScript Developers
-Continue reading on Full Stack Forge »</blockquote>

-<h3>3.
-Filtrelemeyi Sıradanlıktan Çıkarmak — İlanlar.com’da Yeni Nesil Filtreleme - <a href="https://medium.com/@dilarauluturhan/filtrelemeyi-s%C4%B1radanl%C4%B1ktan-%C3%A7%C4%B1karmak-i%CC%87lanlar-comda-yeni-nesil-filtreleme-b1f033b4b5a6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Email Rate Limits — A Deep Dive into Resend API and Cloud Run Debugging - <a href="https://dalenguyen.medium.com/mastering-email-rate-limits-a-deep-dive-into-resend-api-and-cloud-run-debugging-f1b97c995904?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `dilarauluturhan`**
+✍️ **posted by `Dale Nguyen`**

-<blockquote>Kullanıcıların en çok ihtiyaç duyduğu şeylerden biri aradıklarını en hızlı ve doğru şekilde bulabilmesidir.
-Bu noktada filtre sistemi…
+<blockquote>Part 1: From AI Generation to Email Delivery
 Continue reading on Medium »</blockquote>

+<h3>3. ⚡ Next.js 15 and the Rise of Edge Rendering: Building Ultra-Fast Web Apps at the Edge - <a href="https://medium.com/@theHackHabitual/next-js-15-and-the-rise-of-edge-rendering-building-ultra-fast-web-apps-at-the-edge-1057b9476b25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Hack Habitual`**

+<blockquote>For years, web development has been stuck in the cloud vs. static debate:
+Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js, Remix, หรือ SolidJS: ใครคืออนาคตของ Web Development? - <a href="https://thiraphat-ps-dev.medium.com/next-js-remix-%E0%B8%AB%E0%B8%A3%E0%B8%B7%E0%B8%AD-solidjs-%E0%B9%83%E0%B8%84%E0%B8%A3%E0%B8%84%E0%B8%B7%E0%B8%AD%E0%B8%AD%E0%B8%99%E0%B8%B2%E0%B8%84%E0%B8%95%E0%B8%82%E0%B8%AD%E0%B8%87-web-development-d13a1839607a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+API Routes in Next.js: Your Secret Kitchen for Cooking Data - <a href="https://medium.com/@kkduniya/api-routes-in-next-js-your-secret-kitchen-for-cooking-data-669985df8879?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiraphat Phutson`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>ปี 2025 คือช่วงเวลาที่วงการ Web Development มีเฟรมเวิร์กให้เลือกหลากหลายมากขึ้น
-โดยเฉพาะ Next.js, Remix และ SolidJS…
+<blockquote>When we build a website with Next.js, sometimes we don’t just show pages — we also need to get or send data.
+For example:
 Continue reading on Medium »</blockquote>

-<h3>5. ⚡ Next.js 15 and the Future of Edge-First Web Apps  - <a href="https://medium.com/@missAvantika/next-js-15-and-the-future-of-edge-first-web-apps-17e430a04246?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Mastering Next.js — Advanced Features & Best Practices - <a href="https://medium.com/@Sofia07/mastering-next-js-advanced-features-best-practices-056a20e0219e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Sofia ✨`**

-<blockquote>Next.js has evolved far beyond just a React framework.
-With Next.js 15 (and the App Router era), it’s now the go-to framework for building…
+<blockquote>Next.js has quickly become one of the most popular frameworks for building React-based full-stack applications.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Modernize Open Source Next.js Admin Dashboard Template - <a href="https://javascript.plainenglish.io/modernize-open-source-next-js-admin-dashboard-template-180ed92e4750?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 and React Server Components (RSC) : The Future of Web Development - <a href="https://medium.com/@TheblogStacker/next-js-15-and-react-server-components-rsc-the-future-of-web-development-275eb81b2a24?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vaibhav Gupta`**

-<blockquote>Introduction
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-Next.js: Committing to “UI-only TSX” — One Component, One Orchestrator Hook - <a href="https://medium.com/@sfcofc/next-js-committing-to-ui-only-tsx-one-component-one-orchestrator-hook-8d07ee5b41fe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shu Tanabe`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Have you ever found your frontend growing unwieldy over long-term operation, with more and more “fat components” and rising complexity…
+<blockquote>The web has never been static.
+From the early days of simple HTML pages to the rise of dynamic SPAs (Single Page Applications) powered by…
 Continue reading on Medium »</blockquote>

+<h3>7. ⚡ 12 Next.js Tips & Tricks Every Developer Should Know in 2025  - <a href="https://medium.com/@missAvantika/12-next-js-tips-tricks-every-developer-should-know-in-2025-cc30ad03b480?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Avantika ✨`**

+<blockquote>Next.js has become the go-to framework for modern React apps.
+From small projects to enterprise-scale apps, it gives you SSR (Server-Side…
+Continue reading on Medium »</blockquote>

-<h3>8.
-Solving SVG Scaling Issues in Safari: Why Your Crisp Vectors Turn Into Pixel Soup - <a href="https://xtawfik.medium.com/solving-svg-scaling-issues-in-safari-why-your-crisp-vectors-turn-into-pixel-soup-a9825599b626?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8. ⚡ Mastering Next.js Middleware — Unlocking the Power of Edge in Your Apps  - <a href="https://medium.com/@MissLucina/mastering-next-js-middleware-unlocking-the-power-of-edge-in-your-apps-14584eb0d86f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Lucina✨`**

+<blockquote>Next.js is no longer just about server-side rendering and static sites — it has evolved into a full-stack framework.
+One of the most…
+Continue reading on Medium »</blockquote>

+<h3>9. ⚡ Next.js 15 and the Rise of Partial Pre-Rendering (PPR): A Deep Dive - <a href="https://medium.com/@theHackHabitual/next-js-15-and-the-rise-of-partial-pre-rendering-ppr-a-deep-dive-a7a3d3bb1cca?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammed Tawfik`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>Safari, We Need to Talk
+<blockquote>Next.js has rapidly evolved from a simple React framework for SSR (Server-Side Rendering) into a full-stack powerhouse.
+Every release…
 Continue reading on Medium »</blockquote>

 <br/>